NixOS/rfcs/rfcs/0107-version-normalization.md

 ```

 It happens because the `version` attribute in the set returned by
 `builtins.parseDrvName` always starts with a digit.
-This is a deliberate design
+It happens by a deliberate
-decision of Nix specification, and as such it should not be regarded as a "bug";
+design decision, and as such it should not be regarded as a "bug"; therefore, we
-therefore, we should strive to follow it, neither circumventing nor ignoring it.
+should strive to follow it, neither circumventing nor ignoring it.

 Further, the `version` attribute should be crafted to satisfy the expected
 upgrading semantics stated in the manual pages, as effectively implemented by